Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT

 Following the convergence study presented in Sec. \ref{SubSec:FBT-RAPTOR}, three iterations between RAPTOR and FBT were performed for each of the simulations presented above, starting from the initial FBT equilibrium.
 On average, $6.0\pm 1.5$ minutes of cumulated RAPTOR and FBT simulations were necessary for each iteration of the KEP ($18\pm 4$ minutes per total coupling).
 We show in Fig. \ref{fig:scan_coils_polview} a distribution of resulting coil currents for times of interest, i.e. for equilibria with plasma currents exceeding $20\%$ of the flat-top value.
 Since the PF coil currents can take positive or negative values, e.g. depending on the plasma shape or the sign of the plasma current, the difference is calculated from the absolute value, such that positive and negative values of $\Delta |\mathbf{I_a}|$ correspond to an increase or decrease in amplitude respectively.
 This distribution reveals that the correction made by the KEP occasionally reaches several hundreds of amperes, but is more commonly measured in tens of amperes, depending on the correctness of the initial $\beta_{pol}$ and $q_A$ and the phase in the discharge.
-Most equilibria are programmed at the beginning and end of a shot, during the $I_p$ ramps : each discharge is prepared with an average of $32\pm7$ FBT equilibria for total pulse durations of $2.04\pm0.24\second$, over which $9.6\pm0.9$ ($30\%$) and $10.3\pm3.2$ ($32\%$) belongs to the first and last $200\milli\second$.